-Note: Key wording of a jurat is "subscribed and sworn to (or affirmed) before me."
-A jurat cannot be affixed to a document mailed or otherwise delivered to a notary public whereby the signer did not personally appear, take an oath, and sign in the presence of the notary public, even if the signer is known by the notary public.
+Note: A jurat cannot be affixed to a document mailed or otherwise delivered to a notary public whereby the signer did not personally appear, take an oath, and sign in the presence of the notary public, even if the signer is known by the notary public.
 Also, a notary public seal and signature cannot be affixed to a document without the correct notarial wording.